Laidout/laidout/README.md

 github issue tracker: https://github.com/Laidout/laidout/issues.

 Laidout is currently in the 'mostly works on my machine' stage of development.
-It was created by and developed by Tom Lechner (https://www.tomlechner.com).
+It was created and developed by Tom Lechner (https://www.tomlechner.com) since around 2005.

 System Requirements
 -------------------

 Currently, Laidout only runs in variations of Linux.
 It is being developed on a Debian stable system, thus that one is the most hassle free to setup.

-Ubuntu 14.04 needs a more recent harfbuzz than is included, but more recent Ubuntu should work well.

-Laidout does not run out of the box on Macs, but it should not be difficult to run under X11 with a few (currently undone) changes.
-I have no Mac to test on.
-Donations of the newest, most expensive and lightest Macs are welcome!
+Laidout should work on variations of mostly recent Linux distributions, and also Macs.

 Laidout will not currently run on Windows.
 Feel free to subsidize a port by showering the developer with money.